 About Purging the Request Cache

 Cached plans remain in the request cache until the system spoils them, which means they are no longer valid.
-Whenever the Parser receives a DDL request, it broadcasts a spoil message to all PEs.
-DDL changes alter the database schema and can make previously valid plans nonvalid.
+For example, DDL changes alter the database schema and can make previously valid plans nonvalid.

 Cached plans are also purged if they are specific to a resolved date value that no longer matches the date returned by the DATE, CURRENT_DATE, or TEMPORAL_DATE built-in functions.
 In some cases, the TEMPORAL_TIMESTAMP built-in function value is also purged.